ejtitus/TopTerms/README.md

 This code relys on the following external packages:

-numpy
+-numpy
-scipy
+-scipy
-pandas      "pip install pandas" at the command line will install (on linux) nltk         natural language toolkit-need the most recent version "pip install -U nltk" matplotlib   "pip install matplotlib" used for plotting seaborn      "pip install seaborn" Seaborn makes the plots look better scikit-learn "pip install scikit-learn" This is the package that does the TFIDF weighting wordcloud    "pip install wordcloud" This package turns the top terms into wordclouds
+-pandas      "pip install pandas" at the command line will install (on linux) -nltk         natural language toolkit-need the most recent version "pip install -U nltk" -matplotlib   "pip install matplotlib" used for plotting -seaborn      "pip install seaborn" Seaborn makes the plots look better -scikit-learn "pip install scikit-learn" This is the package that does the TFIDF weighting -wordcloud    "pip install wordcloud" This package turns the top terms into wordclouds